devmaker.net

 Important: Wagtail snippets/StreamFields render templates

-that Tailwind would otherwise not find. */
+that Tailwind otherwise wouldn't find. */

 @source "../../**/templates/**/*.html";